Cross-collaborative agile UX/UI Research and Design

 - Establishing personas for private events and space rental is a point of growth they need help tapping into.

-- Sequestering youth in IA while not alienating parents is ideal since youth services don’t even make up half of the business.
+- Sequestering youth in IA while not alienating parents is ideal, as youth services make up only half of the business.

 Space Constraints

-- Laché is an open space that allows cross-discipline curiosity, but it can be limited and “chaotic” during peak times.
+- Laché is an open space that allows cross-disciplinary curiosity, but it can be limited and “chaotic” during peak times.

 - Events that don’t intersect with classes optimize utilization.